 James Graham enters his 10th season at the helm of the Pacific men's water polo program and sixth year as head coach for the women's water polo team.
 Compiling a combined record of 267-185 during his ten-year tenure with the Orange and Black, Graham has solidified his role as one of the most decorated and successful coaches in Pacific history.

 National Team Experience

-In the summer of 2012 Grahan traveled to London, England, to assist the U.S. Men's Water Polo team at the 2012 Olympics.
-Conducting statistical analysis on all squads competing, Graham provided the U.S. coaching staff with in-depth breakdowns of opponent's tendencies.
+An active member of the U.S. National Olympic programs dating back to 2005, Graham recently served as the Head Men's Water Polo Coach for Team USA at the 2017 University Games in Taipei.
+Graham has been the head of analyitcs for the men's and women's team since 2013.
+Graham provided analysis to help prepare both squads for the 2016 Rio Olympics.
+During the summer of 2012, Graham traveled to London, England to help the U.S. Men's Water Polo team at the London Olympics by conducting statistical analysis on all competing teams.
+Graham provided the U.S. coaching staff with in-depth breakdowns of opponent's tendencies.
 He would go on to join assistant professor of Mathematics at Pacific, John Mayberry, to author "Measures of Tactical Efficiency in Water Polo", a study published in the Journal of Analysis in Sports.

 Pacific Men's Water Polo Head Coach

 On the men's side, Graham has helped build the Tigers into one of the nation's elite programs.
 Adopting a mentality to "Dream Big" and compete with the best, the Tigers have finished as one of the top four teams in the CWPA Top 20 in four of the last five seasons.

 In his tenth year, Graham has coached the Orange and Black to three 20+ win seasons and eclipsed the 125+ win mark over competition ranked in the Top 25.